Bijoujs/Bijou.js/README.md

 ```js
 _$.uuid(); //Results in something like this: c3435c88-0a20-491f-9391-3afde9c4a2d1
 ```
+If you need to use a custom prefix than you can set a variable that you want to use as Bijou.js to `_$`
 ## Who made Bijou.js?

 Me (@Explosion-Scratch) and my good friend @GrahamSH-LLK with a lot of help from other people such as retronbv and TheColaber!